SnowyColdd/BetterCoinflips/README.md

   coin_cooldown: 5
   # The duration of the broadcast informing you about your 'reward'.
 Default: 5
   broadcast_time: 5
+  # The duration of the hint telling you if you got heads or tails.
+Set to 0 or less to disable.
+  hint_time: 5
   # The duration of the map blackout.
 Default: 10
   map_blackout_time: 10
   # The fuse time of the grenade falling on your head.
 Default: 3.25